ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 ["--","+-+-","+"]
 {% endhighlight %}

-"Wow, if-then-else like in normal languages !"
+"Wow, if-then-else like a normal language !"

 ---------